Admission

 - Application Form

-All applicants who are admitted to the MFA Program (in FA20 and beyond) will be guaranteed three years of financial support.
-The total support for the calendar year (October through the following September) will be at least $30,000, with at least the equivalent to the nine-month salary of a 50% TA (for that given year) being distributed during the academic year (October through the following June).
-The support may come in the form of guaranteed TA positions on campus, other forms of campus employment, fellowship/stipends, or any combination of the three.
-The current nine-month salary of a 50% TA is $23,246.51.
-As the actual financial support package for each admitted student will vary, applicants should refer to the financial support package letter that they receive upon being admitted.
+All applicants who are admitted to the MFA Program (in FA21 and beyond) will be guaranteed three years of financial support, including coverage of most of the tuition/fee costs.
+The support may come in the form of guaranteed TA positions on campus, other forms of campus employment, non-employment financial awards, or any combination of the three.
+The most common form of support is a 50% TA appointment on campus, and the current nine-month salary of a first-time TA with a 50% appointment is $29,125.00.
+As the actual financial support package for each admitted student may vary, applicants should refer to the financial support package letter that they receive upon being admitted.

 Financial support (including employment as a TA, fellowship, and tuition payments) is contingent upon fulltime registration (12 units/quarter), satisfactory progress toward degree completion, campus time limits, and remaining in good academic standing.